-With Route4Me’s dynamic routing software, you can create custom territories on the map with addresses, depots, commercial facilities, warehouses, or any other real-world locations on your synchronized Address Book Map (learn more) for planning and optimizing the most efficient territory-based routes.
-Thus, instead of planning oversized routes and making your workers travel back and forth across the city, you can split your entire service area up into optimally sized territories and assign each employee to the most suitable territory.
-In this way, you can make sure that you always delegate the right tasks to the right team members, while saving time and fuel, as well as cutting other undesired expenses.
-Moreover, if your business provides multiple services that require your employees to use different equipment or have different sets of skills, you can create a separate territory for each service you provide and then distribute your resources accordingly.
+With its powerful territory based route planning capabilities, the Route4Me dynamic routing software enables you to create custom territories on the map with addresses, depots, commercial facilities, warehouses, or any other real-world locations on your synchronized Address Book Map for planning and optimizing the most efficient territory-based routes with multiple destinations.
+Thus, instead of planning oversized routes and making your delivery drivers, field sales reps, field service technicians, and other field employees travel back and forth across the city, you can split your entire service area up into optimally sized territories and assign each employee to the most suitable territory.
+In this way, you can make sure that you always delegate the right tasks to the right team members, while saving fuel and time, as well as cutting other undesired expenses.
+Moreover, if your business provides multiple services that require your employees to use different equipment or have different sets of skills, you can create a separate territory for each service you provide and then distribute your fleet resources accordingly.

 To use your address territories for planning routes, first, go to “Address Book Map” from the navigation menu.

 Next, you can enable the address clustering that helps you to manage multiple addresses at different zoom levels.
 To enable the address clustering on the Address Book Map, first, go to “Map Settings” and then check the corresponding box.